rpm-software-management/rpm/docs/manual/buildsystem.md

 `%check`                  | No        | `%buildsystem_name_check`
 `%clean`                  | No        | `%buildsystem_name_clean`

-Replace "name" with the buildsystem name, eg `%buildsystem_cmake_build`.
+Replace "name" with the buildsystem name (which cannot contain an underscore), e.g. `%buildsystem_cmake_build`.
 When `BuildSystem:` tag is set, these automatically populate the corresponding spec section, unless the spec manually overrides it.
 All buildsystem macros are required to be parametric to have enforceable semantics.